 With a quaking voice, the protagonist informs the barber he wants a haircut.
-The barber refuses due to his superstitious belief that he always get unlucky when cutting the hair of blind people.
+The barber refuses due to his superstitious belief that he always gets unlucky when cutting the hair of blind persons.

-Na ce, "Wanzami,/ I asked, "Barber Mai ne ne ya yi zafi/ Why are you so extreme
+Na ce, "Wanzami,/ Mai ne ne ya yi zafi/

-Har ba kai wa makaho aski?"/
+Mai ne ne ya yi zati/ Har ba kai wa makaho aski?"/